ncrosty58/speedhive-tools/README.md

 - Python 3.10+ (the generated client targets modern Python).
 - Install dependencies listed in `requirements.txt` (recommended in a virtualenv).

+# speedhive-tools

+Tools and examples for working with the MyLaps / Event Results API using a locally-generated OpenAPI Python client.

+This repository contains a generated Python client (under `mylaps_client`), a small wrapper, and example scripts that demonstrate how to list events and export session announcements for an organization.

+**Contents**

+- `mylaps_client/` – generated OpenAPI Python client (importable as `event_results_client` when `mylaps_client` is on `sys.path`).
+- `examples/` – runnable example scripts:
+  - `list_events_by_org.py` — list events for an organization (by name or numeric id).
+  - `export_announcements_by_org.py` — async exporter that writes one combined JSON per event containing only sessions that have announcements.
+- `mylaps_client_wrapper.py` – small helper for creating `Client`/`AuthenticatedClient` instances.
+- `requirements.txt` – runtime dependencies required by the generated client and examples.

+## Project Overview

+The goal of these tools is to make it easy to programmatically access event/session/announcement data from the Event Results API (MyLaps).
+The repository keeps the generated client local so examples can run without installing a package globally.

+Key features
+- Generated OpenAPI client for typed API access (`event_results_client`).
+- Example scripts that are resilient to API payload shape differences (e.g. `sessions` sometimes nested in `groups` or present as `null`).
+- Async exporter (`export_announcements_by_org.py`) that fetches session announcements concurrently and writes one JSON-per-event with only sessions that contain announcements.

+## Requirements

+- Python 3.10+ (the generated client targets modern Python).
+- Install dependencies listed in `requirements.txt` (recommended in a virtualenv).

 Install (example):

 ```bash